edgamat/edgamat.github.io/_posts/2019-09-29-The-Center-Of-A-Clean-Architecture.md

 <!--more-->

-One principle of the Clean Architecture is to ensure the Domain business logic remains independent of any frameworks used by your application.
+One principle of the Clean Architecture is to ensure the Domain business logic is independent of any frameworks used by your application.
 So let's take a look at an ASP.NET Core application.
 It is dependent on several external NuGet packages to handle processing incoming HTTP requests, including a host of infrastructure concerns like logging, configuration, dependency injection, security, etc.